AdobeDocs/commerce-operations.en/help/configuration/remote-storage/cloud-support.md

 # Configure remote storage for Commerce on Cloud infrastructure

-If you have an Adobe Commerce on cloud infrastructure project and you choose to use the AWS S3 remote storage solution, use the [Amazon S3](https://docs.fastly.com/en/guides/amazon-s3) guidance in the _Fastly_ documentation to ensure that Fastly Image Optimization works with AWS S3.
+If you choose to use the remote storage solution with an Adobe Commerce on cloud infrastructure project, use the [Amazon S3](https://docs.fastly.com/en/guides/amazon-s3) guidance in the _Fastly_ documentation to ensure that Fastly Image Optimization works with AWS S3.

 Be prepared with your [Fastly credentials](https://devdocs.magento.com/cloud/cdn/configure-fastly.html#cloud-fastly-creds).
 On Pro projects, use SSH to connect to your server and get the Fastly credentials from the `/mnt/shared/fastly_tokens.txt` file.
 Staging and Production environments have unique credentials.
 You must get the credentials for each environment.